At a glance

 - 100% working interest

 - Onshore gas production

 - 2016 production 130 boepd

 - ~250 mmbbl oil prospect

 Operated by Eni, the Guendalina gas field, located in the Northern Adriatic, has been in production since October 2011.

-68,000 scm per day net to Rockhopper ( approximately 410 boe per day).
-Plant availability over the year has been close to 100% and production from the side track well in 2015 continues to make a material contribution to field production.
+Guendalina continued to produce to forecast during H1 2017 and production over the period averaged 53,000 standard cubic metre (“scm”) per day net to Rockhopper (approximately 320 boe per day).
+Plant availability over the period continued to be very strong with production from the side‐track well in 2015 continuing to make a material contribution to field production.

 Ombrina Mare (Rockhopper 100%)

 Following the decision in February 2016 by the Italian Ministry of Economic Development not to award the Company a Production Concession covering the Ombrina Mare field, a decision was made to plug and abandon (“P&A”) the existing OM‐2 well and remove the tri‐pod structure which had been constructed in 2008 with the intention of forming part of the future production facilities on the field.
 The P&A operation was successfully completed without incident in early August 2016 using the Attwood Beacon rig.
 The decommissioning and removal of the tri‐pod structure is expected to commence in October 2017 ‐ the cost of which Rockhopper will seek to recover through the recently commenced international arbitration process.